How to download and print my artwork:

 Option 1: Have it printed by a local or online digital printshop.

 - Copy the files to a USB thumb drive and take it to a local digital print shop. – Staples, Costco, or any large office supply store that has a digital printing/copy center.
+Or go a step up and find a full service digital print shop in your town.

 - Select a heavy weight, premium, matte finish or luster finish paper (check out their samples to decide).
 I suggest not using a gloss paper.
 The paper selection makes a huge difference in print quality.